singhdevhub-lovepreet/encrypty/README.md

 # encrypty
-Encrypty: A file encryptor and decryptor writte in C++
+Encrypty: A file encryptor and decryptor written in C++